 Wan Kay Li

-Dr. Kay Li is the President of Asian Heritage Month—Canadian Foundation for Asian Culture (Central Ontario) Inc. She organizes the Annual Asian Heritage Month Education Roundtable at University of Toronto, and the Annual Asian Heritage Month Lecture at University of Toronto and York University.
-Dr. Li is also the Project Leader of the Virtual Museum of Asian Canadian Cultural Heritage (VMACCH) funded by Canadian Heritage.
-She is also the Project Leader of the annual Asian Heritage Month Festivals funded by Canadian Heritage, Citizenship and Immigration Canada, Ontario Arts Council and Toronto Arts Council.
+Dr Li is the President of Asian Heritage Month—Canadian Foundation for Asian Culture (Central Ontario) Inc. She organizes the Annual Asian Heritage Month Education Roundtable at University of Toronto, and the Annual Asian Heritage Month Lecture at University of Toronto and York University.
+She is also the Project Leader of the Virtual Museum of Asian Canadian Cultural Heritage (VMACCH), funded by Canadian Heritage.
+She is the Project Leader of the annual Asian Heritage Month Festivals, funded by Canadian Heritage, Citizenship and Immigration Canada, the Ontario Arts Council and the Toronto Arts Council as well as the Asian-Canadian Artists in Digital Age project, which is funded by the Canada Council for the Arts.

-Keywords: Digital humanities; inclusive education with online technologies; cultural globalization; China and Hong Kong films; cross-cultural literary and cultural encounters; intersections of arts and technologies in contemporary films; Hong Kong; China
+Keywords: Arts and artificial intelligence; digital humanities; inclusive education with online technologies; cultural globalization; China and Hong Kong films; cross-cultural literary and cultural encounters; intersections of arts and technologies in contemporary films; Hong Kong; China